Choosing beer brands for wedding celebrations.

 How do we choose a beer?
 And what beer should be part of your wedding?
 The answer is easy.
 Pick a beer or a few beers that you and your guests like.
 Or choose beer brands that fit your wedding theme.

 White is the first color that comes to mind when I think of weddings.
 So let us begin with a white beer.
 The word weisse in German means white.
-A great beer to choose would be Weihenstephaner Hefe Weissbier shown on the right.
-Weihenstephan is the oldest operating brewery in the world.
+A beer to choose could be Weihenstephaner Hefe Weissbier, the oldest operating brewery in the world.
 Records show that the monastery got the rights to brew in 1040 AD.
-Finally over 968 years later it is in Canada too.

 Beer brands like the Bavarian style Weissbier.

 This Bavarian style Weissbier is a refreshing wheat beer.
 Wheat lightens the flavors and makes the beer easy to drink.
-The yeast to brew Weissbier contributes a spicy clove like character.
-And it provides a hint of banana.
+The yeast to brew Weissbier contributes a spicy clove like character, and it provides a hint of banana.
 The beer is lightly hopped to balance the palate.
-Try one and test your sense of smell and taste.
-See if you can pick up the hint of clove and banana on the nose?
+Try one and test your sense of smell and taste, and see if you can pick up the hint of clove and banana on the nose?
 On the taste you will find these flavors balance nicely with the contribution of the malt.
-A different taste.
-It is a very easy drinking and refreshing on a warm day.
+It is a different taste, very easy drinking and refreshing on a warm day.
 The richness of flavors makes it an ideal companion all year round.

 And note that the beer is Hefe which means it comes with yeast in the bottle.
 The yeast makes it cloudy but adds flavor and B-vitamins as a bonus healthy beer.